crazy-max/docker-ejtserver/README.md

 ### User groups

-If you want to partition keys to different groups of users, you can define groups in the file `license.txt` and the access control files `users.txt` and `ip.txt` by inserting group headers :
+If you want to partition keys to different groups of users, you can define groups in the file `license.txt` and the access control files `users.txt` and `ip.txt` by inserting group headers:

 ```
    [group]